 Things to do in Tortuguero National Park, Costa Rica

-Explore by Boat: Exploring Tortuguero National Park by boat is one of the coolest ways to see the park.
+- Explore by Boat: Exploring Tortuguero National Park by boat is one of the coolest ways to see the park.
 Travel by canoe or kayak on the Caño Chiquero (Mora Trail) to see all of the dense vegetation that surrounds the area.
-There are 3 other canal “trails” ranging from 3-5 km (2-3 miles) where you can observe turtles, birds, and even caymans right from your boat.
+There are 3 other canal “trails” ranging from 3-5 km (2-3 miles) where you can observe several sea turtles species, birds, and even caymans right from your boat.

 Check out Tortuguero Beach

-Tortuguero Beach is one of the most important areas in the region because it acts as the nesting grounds for sea turtles.
+Tortuguero Beach is one of the most important areas in the region because it acts as the nesting grounds for multiple sea turtle species.
 Beaches on the Caribbean coast are a little different than those on Costa Rica’s Pacific shores due to the wetter weather.
 But while they may not be as popular for sunbathing and swimming, they host many unique species of birds, reptiles, and amphibians.